Macros

 $recordtype: +$File

-The expanded version of example can be seen in example.
+The expanded version of the example above (with nodename: Dataset) can be seen here:

 SimulationData: